 Let me walk you through the creative process because this is one project, you’ll want to make more than once.

-This post contains affiliate links for Dixie Belle Paint and Cutting Edge Stencils Click here to read site terms.
+This post contains affiliate links for Dixie Belle Paint, Cutting Edge Stencils and Amazon Click here to read site terms.

 Supplies and Getting Started